 HealthFirst offers a complete line of medications to help dental practices and oral surgeons prepare for a medical emergency.
 The HealthFirst Auto-Replenishment Service and OnTraq application use smart automation to track expiration dates of medications and devices, refilling them before they expire, keeping medications up-to-date while saving time and lowering costs.

 Purchase your kit with the Practice Partner Program, and take advantage of online training, on-time medication replenishment plus other benefits.
-One flat price includes access to CE training, time-saving applications, on-call emergency physician services and all annual medication replenishments.
+One flat price includes access to CE training and all medication replenishments required to keep your kit up to date throughout the year.